 - Public, which is when one person communicates to a large group.
 Public speeches, company-wide meetings, and TV commercials are examples of public communication.

 Nonverbal communication happens when messages are sent and received without words.
 It typically applies to body language, tone of voice, inflection, facial responses, and other gestures.

 It also includes creative or aesthetic means of communication such as dance, painting, and pottery.
 (Note: Nonverbal isn’t the same as visual, which is explained below.)

 - Moving eyebrows

 - Smiling or frowning

 Written communication is any message sent through written words or text.
-This form unique because, unlike verbal or nonverbal communication, written communication can be edited and changed before messages are sent.
+This form is unique because, unlike verbal or nonverbal communication, written communication can be edited and changed before messages are sent.